Trying to create a successful Google Ads campaign?

 With PPC ads, you’ll be able to add a first and second headline, a description, and a customised display URL.
 Make sure you utilise every single one of these to sell your product and describe its benefits so that you’re making your ad as powerful as it can be.

-3. Make Use of Negative Keywords
+4 Make Use of Negative Keywords

+Speaking of keyword optimisation, don’t forget about Negative Keywords!
 Negative keywords are often overlooked by business owners but can be incredibly powerful for helping to improve your clicks and conversions.